If you’re searching for a church home where God’s Word is at the center, Soteria is the place for you.

 Liz and Mike have been married since 2002.
 Liz taught middle school and high school English for their first 6 years of marriage, and she still enjoys reading good literature and diagramming sentences.
 She is also an accomplished pianist and plays side gigs for the Drake University music department.
 When she is not playing the piano or administering ladies' ministry, she loves to cook, hike, go on dates with her husband, and play games with her family.

 Mike and Liz have 3 kids: Elijah, Judah, and Zoey.

 Josh has been on staff at Soteria since 2013 and loves the family he gets to work with.

 When he’s not at the church he runs Visual Theology, a company that makes all sorts of creative content to help teach the Bible and theology.
 He is also a bestselling author and has written two books.

 His passions and pursuits vary and change as time goes on but the things he is most consistently fond of are photography, playing Super Mario Bros. with his family, watching movies and prestige TV shows, the Denver Broncos, drinking way too much hand-crafted coffee, Arsenal FC, playing Carcassone, designing fun and beautiful things and stalking B&H Photo Video for any new gear he can add to his collection.

 Josh and his wife Mickie have four amazing kids and live in Altoona.

 Joylynn loves spending time with her family.
-They can often be found outside, playing games, watching football, or working on their latest house flip project.
-Joylynn also enjoys all things crafty and observing the outdoors through the lens of a camera.
+They can often be found outside, playing games, or working on their latest house project.
+Joylynn also enjoys reading and spending time in her garden.